azadealmasi/Geocode-with-Python/README.md

 # Geocode-with-Python
 Convert physical addresses to Geographic locations
 # installing
-install these libraries with Pip if you have already Anaconda environment setup:
+install these libraries with pip if you have already Anaconda environment setup:
 * pip install geopandas
 * pip install geopy
 # Geocoding Single Address